ITRS-Group/monitor-merlin/apps/man/mon_1.md

 Handle this command with care!
 It has the power to both create and destroy your whole *OP5 Monitor* installation.

-You should not use **mon** unless specifically instructed by OP5 Support or the Documentation itself.

 # OPTIONS

 **-h**, **--help**